gregpaton08/leaf-list/README.md

 * Add 'Completed on <DATE>' to details view if task is completed
 * Subclass UITextView to add placeholder test
 * Show parent task in detail view of a task in the tasks tab
+* Use text view for name field in details view to support multiple lines

 ## Completed